-The key here is to not be attached to an outcome.
+The key here is not to be attached to an outcome.
 So what if customers weren’t banging down your door because of your last marketing campaign.
 What’s most important here is what you do going forward.

-The past is the past, you can’t change that.
-You can however, shape your future by what you do right now in the present.Stay in the game, Learn from your previous marketing efforts and move forward.
+The past is the past, and you can’t change that.
+You can, however, shape your future by what you do right now in the present.
+So stay in the game, Learn from your previous marketing efforts, and move forward.

-Now marketing is all about timing and consistency and since timing is almost impossible to predict, consistency is key.
+Now marketing is all about timing and consistency, and since timing is almost impossible to predict, consistency is key.

 Don’t sit back and wait for the perfect time to market your business – NOW is the perfect time!
 It’s always the perfect time to market your business because there is simply no way you can know when the perfect time is for everybody.

 However, by consistently getting your message out there to your target audience, you stand a much better chance of being top-of-mind when a certain prospect is ready to buy.

 For example, if I sent out the same marketing piece every month, maybe for the first four months, a particular prospect wasn’t interested.
 But then that 5th month rolls around, and that prospect’s situation has changed a bit for whatever reason unknown to me.
 They now need what I offer, and ‘whalla’ there I am positioned right in front of them.

 Another key point to consider is that each ‘no’ brings you one step closer to a ‘yes.’
 So being told ‘no’ should not be looked at as a failure but as a stepping stone bringing you closer to what you want.